KainNhantumbo/url-shortner-api/readme.md

 npm run start
 ```

-Builds and starts the server in prodution.
+Builds and starts the server for prodution.

+### Disclaimer

+This application was made for pratice, learn and for improving my
+coding skills only.
+Do not use this application for commercial or
+professional purposes but you're free to test.
+Please understand that
+all saved shortned urls are periodicaly deleted from the database to avoid higher server costs and that will lead them
+to stop working.

 ## Contact